Accessibility Statement

 Curtains Terminology

-Now that you're armed with information about types and lengths of curtains, let's look at the different styles available from The Vermont Country Store.
-Curtains come in a wide variety of styles, and are easy to layer or mix and match to create a variety of different looks.
+The Vermont Country Store offers a large selection of curtains that are easy to layer or mix and match to create a variety of different looks.

 Curtain Panels